Denza B8 vs Mercedes-Benz GLC

 The Mercedes-Benz GLC responds with a Petrol making 150kW and 300Nm, paired to a automatic driving all four wheels.
 It gets to 100km/h in 8.2 seconds.

 The Denza B8 has the clear power advantage at 425kW vs 150kW.
+In the real-world sprint, the Denza B8 is 3.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort